 (2) The licensee shall ensure that the conduct of business at the licensed premises is personally supervised and managed —

-(a) by the licensee, if there is only one licensee and that licensee is a natural person;
+(a) by the licensee, if there is only one licensee and that licensee is a natural person; or

-(b) by a natural person approved as a manager under section 35B; or
+(b) by a person who is —

+(i) unless subparagraph (ii) applies — an approved unrestricted manager; or

+(ii) in the case of a club licence, club restricted licence or occasional licence that is not subject to a condition imposed under section 48(5A) or 59(6A) — an approved unrestricted manager or an approved restricted manager;

+or

-(c) in accordance with subsection (3).
+(c) a person appointed by the licensee in accordance with subsection (3) to act as a temporary manager of the premises.

 Penalty: a fine of $10 000.

-(2a) Without limiting subsection (2), the licensee shall ensure, unless the Director otherwise approves, that a person approved as a manager under section 35B or appointed under subsection (3) is present at the licensed premises at any time when business is conducted at those premises.
+(2a) Without limiting subsection (2), the licensee is to ensure, unless the Director otherwise approves, that there is present at the licensed premises at any time when business is conducted at the premises —

+(a) a person who is —

+(i) unless subparagraph (ii) applies — an approved unrestricted manager; or

+(ii) in the case of a club licence, club restricted licence or occasional licence that is not subject to a condition imposed under section 48(5A) or 59(6A) — an approved unrestricted manager or an approved restricted manager;

+or

+(b) a person appointed by the licensee in accordance with subsection (3) to act as a temporary manager of the premises.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 (2b) Subsection (2a) does not apply in relation to the conduct of business at licensed premises at a particular time if —